yucho/yucho.github.io/src/render/posts/pickedup-kitten.html.md

 I owned him for a month or so.
 During that period, my boring, empty room got filled with toy mice, cat tower, portable vacuum cleaner, cat toilet, bucket full of absorbent sand, scratch pads, bags of cat powder and food, prescription medicine from the veterinary, DSLR camera, and SD card full of cat videos.

-I named him *Big Boss* because I had a terrible taste for names, and [Metal Gear Solid V](https://en.wikipedia.org/wiki/Metal_Gear_Solid_V:_Ground_Zeroes) were just released.
+I named him *Big Boss* because I had a terrible taste for names, and [Metal Gear Solid V](https://en.wikipedia.org/wiki/Metal_Gear_Solid_V:_Ground_Zeroes) was just released.
 I printed out flyers to look for a new adopter.
 Why didn’t I keep Big Boss?
 Well, the house was my aunt’s and she had (rightfully) zero confidence in our ability to fulfill responsibility.
 And my track record kinda sucks when it comes to pets.

 Eventually the news traveled, and my ex-housemate’s relative’s friend’s daughter (and her husband) came over to take away Big Boss.
 I boxed up everything and told them to administer a flea repellent in a month, clip his nails if he’d be a house cat, and finish up his vaccinations. *“Are you sure you want to give him up?”* they asked, the answer to which was uncertain, but I nodded and walked them out the door.